 - All groups express the need for a space that is welcoming to all students and the Library is uniquely positioned in students’ minds as a neutral space for exploration.

-- All student groups felt that first impressions of the space was important, and that a modern look and an open floorplan are important elements for the design of a Library creative space.
+- All student groups felt that first impressions of the space are important, and that a modern look and an open floorplan are important elements for the design of a Library creative space.

 - Perceptions of Makerspaces and of highly-technical equipment is informed more by students’ field of study than by their year of study.
 Those students familiar with Makerspaces tend to be in STEM fields but span all class years, suggesting Maker culture is well-integrated into those curriculums.